-Read and adhere to our Online Safety Policy and Acceptable Use of Technology Policies in conjunction with the school's Child Protection and Safeguarding Policy.
+Read and adhere to our Online Safety Policy and Acceptable Use of Technology Policies.

 Take responsibility for the security of IT systems and the electronic data they use or have access to.

 Model good practice when using technology with learners